carlo1678/FrontEndProject/README.md

 ## Prerequisites

 The prerequisites for this project were as follows:
-*HTML/CSS
+-HTML/CSS
-*Layout (flexbox or grid or framework layout) *Javascript
+-Layout (flexbox or grid or framework layout) -Javascript
-*Dom manipulation
+-Dom manipulation
-*API's (must fetch from at least one api)
+-API's (must fetch from at least one api)
-*Skeleton CSS or Bootstrap
+-Skeleton CSS or Bootstrap
-*4 HTML pages
+-4 HTML pages
-*Mobile responsive (aka, media queries and making them look nice) *A design theme of some sort
+-Mobile responsive (aka, media queries and making them look nice) -A design theme of some sort
-*Must receive user input of some sort (input button, click, etc) *Deploy using github pages
+-Must receive user input of some sort (input button, click, etc) -Deploy using github pages
-*Write a medium article about your process and challenges you faced.
+-Write a medium article about your process and challenges you faced.